 4. Still not been paid?
 Call the client

 If emails don’t seem to be working, it might be best to just try and call them and see if you can have a chat.

 We’ve all done it.
 Left that email in our inbox, unread, because we didn’t want to deal with it straight away and then it gets completely forgotten about.
 A call is slightly harder to ignore for long periods of time.

 A phone call also allows you to talk freely to your client and they might be more inclined to open up about any delays or trouble they’re having making the payment.

 If payment still isn’t made after all previous attempts, you need to stay on it and chase the invoice on a regular basis.
-Going quiet and not asking for payment could lead to a longer wait time before receiving payment from the client.
+According to the Limitation Act (1980), you can chase an unpaid invoice for up to six years so going quiet and not asking for payment could lead to a longer wait time.

 If you manage to make contact with the client and speak to them and payment is promised, make sure you get the new payment date in writing.